 How much does Squadcast cost?

-- Enterprise: custom pricing with SSO, SAML, and advanced security features
+- Enterprise: custom pricing with AI-generated summaries, ServiceNow bidirectional sync, SSO, and advanced security

 Where Squadcast falls short

-Less brand recognition.
-For organizations where tool selection requires leadership buy-in, PagerDuty's name recognition can be a practical advantage during procurement conversations.
+Less brand recognition in procurement.
+For organizations where tool selection requires leadership buy-in, PagerDuty's name can still be an easier sell.

 Is Squadcast right for you?